ricardovaltierra/weather-app/README.md

 Both are free for usage.
 Once done just fill the credentials on `src/credentials.json`.

-*   Navigate to the root directory of the project
+*   Navigate to the root directory of the project.

-*   Run this command on your terminal to add all the required packages and dependencies
+*   Run this command on your terminal to add all the required packages and dependencies.
     ```
     $ npm install
     ```
-*   Now you can run with webpack and play with it
+*   Now you can run with webpack and play with it.
     ```
     $ npm run watch
     ```

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the Project.

-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).

-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).

-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`).

-5. Open a Pull Request
+5. Open a Pull Request.

 ## Contact